 - Sweet Thai basil

 - Habanada pepper

 - Charentais melons (If you want to know more about them check this out)

 Not bad for December in Ontario, Canada eh?
 So how am I growing so much?
 Well, it is all (with the exception of the tomato and purple basil) being grown hydroponically!
-Here is a section of my bounty in my Rise Garden (**swoon**).
+Here is a section of my bounty in my Rise Garden (**swoon** you can save $50 on a large garden with my code OLSF50).
 But I digress, as the title implies, this is a post about how gardening can lead to personal growth.
 So let’s get past my passion for gardening (for just a wee second) and get to the topic at hand.

 1. Sense of pride